About us

 In 2007 we started having document problems, which led to us having to leave Russia, with no way of returning for at least five years.
 (The very short version of that is when Asya was born, my visa ran out before we had a passport for her.
 The local authorities, who had been wanting to get rid of us for a while, took full advantage of our mistakes and pressed charges against me.
 After three times in court, the final decision was deportation.)
 We had to leave at the beginning of 2008.

 May 1, 2008 we began a new chapter in our lives: we moved to Ukraine, and we sure do love living here!
-We spent five years in Dneprorudnoe, in the Zaporozhye region.
-Our sweet Bogdan was born there in 2011.
+We spent five years in Dniprorudne, in the Zaporizhia region.
+Bogdan was born there in 2011.
 We were part of a local church, doing whatever we could to help there.
 Will was officially the youth leader, and he also filled many other roles unofficially up until we moved to Kherson and Agape.

 More recently we had yet another chapter show up in our lives, one that we probably would never have chosen, but one in which God really showed us his faithfulness and mercy: I got a very serious cancer diagnosis in 2019.
 That story on our blog starts here.
 After about a year of fighting hard, I got the all-clear, but we still pray about that with thankfulness and hope every day.